krystyna26/GraphQL/README.md

 In 'datamodel.graphql' we can set customer type of user.
 After that we need to run 'prisma deploy' to update schema

-CREATING NEW PROJECT:
-Duplicate prisma folder.
-Delete docker-compose file.
-We need only one.
-Change endpoint in prisma.yml for example:
-endpoint: ```http://localhost:4466/traveler/default``` where traveler is a service name( project name), default is a stage name.

 ```
 type User {